pooja-bhavani/github-actions/README.md

 * Managed Infrastructure - Github manages the infrastructure for you which includes setting up servers, scaling resources and managing environments for the workflows.
 * YAML-based configuration - Your task is to write workflow configurations in yaml file.
-* Automatic execution - Github actions handles rest of the task like executing the task within Virtual Machine, caching necessary dependencies and providing reports on outcomes.
+* Automatic execution - Github actions handles rest of the task like executing the task within Virtual Machine, caching necessary dependencies.
+* Reporting - Provides reports on outcomes such as logs, artifacts, and job status.